r3-os/r3/src/r3_core/src/lib.md

 ## System Type

-The R3 RTOS utilizes Rust's trait system to allow system designers to construct a system in a modular way.
+R3-OS utilizes Rust's trait system to allow system designers to construct a system in a modular way.
 An R3 application is built around a marker type called a **system type**.
 It implements various traits, whose implementations are provided by a kernel implementation, such as [`r3_kernel`], to provide a basic kernel API and encapsulate the kernel's configuration, such as resource allocation for kernel objects.
 The application and higher-level wrappers interact with the kernel through these trait implementations.

 <span class="center">![trait_binding]</span>